I'm an ELLIS & MCML PhD student in the CompVis group, advised by Björn Ommer (LMU) and Peter Kontschieder (Meta).

 motivated students (primarily in Munich).
 Just drop me an email :)

-February 2026: One first-author paper on motion reasoning, one on token-sparse guidance, and another
+first-author paper on motion reasoning, our work on token-sparse guidance, and another work on motion prediction.
+See you in Denver!

 September 2023: I completed my Master's and finished my 11-month stay at Intel Labs